-Nausea develops following many types of surgery and is not uncommon for orbital decompression surgery.
+Nausea develops following many types of surgery.
 You will be given a prescription medication, Zofran, to take if you develop any nausea.
 This is an orally disintegrating tablet that is quickly absorbed when placed under the tongue.

 Temperature

 A low grade temperate up to 100°F may be expected following surgery as the body is healing.
 If you have a persistent temperature 101.5 degrees or greater that is not relieved by Tylenol®, please call Dr. Alford's office.